m3g4p0p/get-height/README.md

 ## API

 ```
-getHeight(element: HTMLElement): Promise<number>
+getHeight(element: HTMLElement, includeMargins: boolean = true): Promise<number>
 ```

 ## Why asynchronous?

 In order to determine the height the element would have on the page, the DOM has to be temporarily rearranged a bit.
-This is getting scheduled in animation frames to avoid layout thrashing or worse.
+This is getting scheduled in animation frames to avoid layout thrashing and the performance issues of jQuery's [`outerHeight()`](https://api.jquery.com/outerHeight/) method (also, the element will not be visible at any point).

-## But does it include the margins?

-Yes.

 ## License